zostay/replacer/README.md

 This module always selects the longest match.

+## TODO

+This is not a complete replacement for `strings.Replacement`.
+The following is needed to be a complete replacement:

+* Implement `WriteString(w io.Writer, s string) (n int, err error)`

 ## Caveat Emptor

 This library is a first release.
 As of this writing, I cooked up and